 After the implementation of UN Security Council Resolution No. 688 in April 1991, which was used to establish no-fly zones to the Kurdistan Region, Non-Governmental Organizations (NGOs) started the survey process in the Kurdistan region in 1992.
 The process included general surveys and the placement of warning signs near the minefields, and was followed by emergency surveys in 1998 by UNOPS.
-As a result of this survey 442 sq km contamination was reported as illustrated in Table 3.
+As a result of this survey 442 km2 contamination was recorded as SHA as illustrated in Table 4.